vaggelis-diatsigkos/ngx-sign-pdf/README.md

 # ngx-sign-pdf

+Most Doc-Sign libraries are expensive and one of my clients asked me if we could build a custom one.
 This is a simple implementation of rendering, signing & saving a PDF making use of <a href="https://github.com/parallax/jsPDF">jsPDF</a> & <a href="https://github.com/mozilla/pdfjs-dist">pdfjs-dist</a>.

-# Sample
+## Sample

 You can find a live sample <a target="_blank" href="https://vdiatsigkosdemos.z1.web.core.windows.net/ngx-sign-pdf">here</a>.